Gagan3130/news-aggregator/README.md

 Brief This project involves building a RESTful API for a simple news aggragator application with user authentication using Node.js, Express.js, and NPM packages.

-Project Description: The API enables users to retrieve news based on user preferences and caches the API results, revalidate the cache and update the cache periodically.
+Project Description: **The API enables users to retrieve news based on user preferences and caches the API results, revalidate the cache and update the cache periodically**.
 The project includes setting up a basic Node.js environment with Express.js and other necessary NPM packages.
 The API supports input validation, error handling, and is tested using Postman or Curl.

 API Endpoints ->